 Prohibition from teaching checks

-You have to carry out a prohibition check on all teachers and support staff who will do 'teaching work'.
-Understand what counts as 'teaching work' and how to do the check.
+You must carry out a prohibition check on all teachers, as well as any staff appointed to do 'teaching work'.
+Understand what counts as teaching work and how to do the check.

 Contents

-1. Any member of staff appointed to carry out teaching work needs a prohibition check
+1. All staff appointed to carry out teaching work need a prohibition check

 2. How to do the check

-3. You should carry out checks for support staff too
+3. Carry out checks for support staff too

-Any member of staff appointed to carry out teaching work needs a prohibition check
+All staff appointed to carry out teaching work need a prohibition check

-You must carry out this check, as set out in paragraph 231 of Keeping Children Safe in Education (KCSIE).
+You must carry out this check, as set out in paragraph 237 of Keeping Children Safe in Education (KCSIE) 2025.

 • Planning and preparing lessons and courses for pupils